jainharshit3107/Advance-ComputerVision/README.md

 # Advance-ComputerVision
 ## 📌 Introduction
-This repository contains different projects and py-modules made with help of CV2 and google mediapipe library, made some cool stuffs using python to know more about them just click on the link below.
+This repository contains different projects and py-modules made with help of <a href="https://opencv.org/">OpenCV</a> and google  <a href="https://mediapipe.dev/">Mediapipe</a> library, made some cool stuffs using python to know more about them just click on the link below.

 ## Projects Completed